OAuth DC Handbook

 Apply this guide to install the OAuth SSO 2.0 app for Atlassian applications, including Jira, Confluence, Bitbucket, and other supported products.

-This covers installation via Marketplace and manual upload, and it applies to Cloud, Server, and Data Center, with clear variants noted where appropriate.
+This covers installation via Marketplace and manual upload for Server and Data Center deployments, with clear variants noted where appropriate.

 Prerequisites